Kgo222/ClassroomClarity/notebooks/kaitlin/README.md

 ## 2/25/2025 Team Meeting
 ### Important Decisions:
 - Swapped to a ESP32-S3-WROOM-1-N16: Has the correct amount of GPIO and SPI functionally pins for what we need + it is in the Electronic Services Shop

+## 4/22/2025 Team Meeting:
+Fixes
+- Motor, Clear btn, and Green LED pins of microcontroller likely shorted under the pin because they all turn on = need to resolder
+- Lid PCB holes are 10 mm too close together
+-